-It is unlawful for any person to park or bring to a halt on the campus any Vehicle in such manner as to interfere with normal vehicular or pedestrian traffic.
+It is unlawful for any person to park or bring to a halt on the campusCampus any Vehicle in such manner as to interfere with normal vehicular or pedestrian traffic.

 The Chancellor, through his/her delegated administrative officers, may cause traffic to be restricted or rerouted as necessary by construction, emergency situations, and special events.
-A notice of such restrictions shall be given by placing temporary signs or barriers by a
+A notice of such restrictions shall be given by placing temporary signs or barriers by a representative of the Department of Public Safety, a representative of the Department of Transportation and Parking, or other University official.
+It shall be unlawful to violate such regulations.